santiagobedoa/printf/README.md

 * Input: ```_printf("%d\n", 1000);```
 * Output:  ```1000```

+## How this work:

+If you want to read a short manual, to search specific commands, how they works, flags, accepted parameters, qualities, and other topics, please reffer to this manual man_3_printf!

+Just type in the console:
+> man - l man_3_printf
+This man page comes thanks to the pandoc program.

 ## Project Requirements

 ### General

 * All files will be compiled on Ubuntu 20.04 LTS
 * Your code should use the Betty style.
 It will be checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl)
 * Global variables are not allowed

 ### Authorized functions and macros:

   * ```write``` (man 2 write)
   * ```malloc``` (man 3 malloc)
   * ```free``` (man 3 free)